23 Incredible Things to Do in Colmar, France (from a Local)

 • Closed Tuesday

-12. Sample Alsatian Wine
+14. Sample Alsatian Wine

-When it comes to experiencing the culture of Colmar, there’s no better way than sampling some local Alsatian wine.
 From dry and fruity Rieslings to full-bodied Pinot Gris, you can find a large variety that will no doubt tantalize your taste buds.
-You can try a glass at any restaurant, visit a wine cellar, or go on a wine tour.

-13. Visit Musée Bartholdi
+15. Visit the Musée Bartholdi

 Musée Bartholdi